-- Any type of project that helps a farm or food producer scale its offerings.
+- New projects that help a farm or food producer scale its offerings

-- Improvements to packing sheds and other facilities/purchases that increase productivity or efficiency.
+- Improvements to facilities or purchases that increase productivity or efficiency

-- Purchase of seeds, equipment, materials, plants, bins and more!
+- The purchase of new equipment, materials, and more

 - At this time, producers of wellness supplements and pet food are excluded.

 Marbleseed – Formerly known as the Midwest Organic and Sustainable Education Service (MOSES).